poridhiEng/poridhi-labs/Poridhi Labs/Bash Script Labs/Lab 01/README.md

 echo "CIDR: $VPC_CIDR"
 ```

-This will create a VPC with the specified name and CIDR block in the specified region.
+This will create a VPC with the specified name and CIDR block in the specified region(`ap-southeast-1`).

 ### Running the Bash Script